eugenetye/EnigmaDocs/README.md

 # EnigmaDocs

-This is a Python application that allows you to engage in interactive conversations with your PDF documents.
+This is a Python application built with LangChain, Streamlit, OpenAI API, and HuggingFace LLM that allows you to engage in interactive conversations with your PDF documents.
 > IMPORTANT: The app will only respond to questions related to the uploaded PDFs.

 ## How It Works